Clock ticks for stranded South Africans as funds run out, visas expire

 “That is how we came to know of the first 300 that we started assisting, through the embassies that they contacted.”

-He said they continuously look at options to bring those stranded home.
+He said they continuously looked at options to bring those stranded home.

 “To date we have brought home over 16 000 by air and many more through land borders.
 We are doing our best to assist.”